The-North-Pacific/Election-Templates/README.md

 In all the below templates, a word surrounded by double @ signs i.e. @@General@@ is to be substituted as appropriately defined:

 1. Type: One of "General Election", "Judicial Election", or "Special @@Position@@ Election.
-2. Position: One of "Delegate", "Vice Delegate", "Speaker", "Justice", or "Attorney General".
+2. Position: One of "Delegate", "Vice Delegate", "Attorney General", "Speaker", or "Justice".
 3. Month: the month during which the election begins.
 4. Year: the year during which the election begins.
 5. Label: For a scheduled election, the Month.
 For a special election, "Special Election".